-3D technologies at the service of online retailers: how to increase sales and reduce costs
+3D Technologies at the Service of Online Retailers: How to Increase Sales and Reduce Costs

 First of all, 3D images are in high demand in the fashion industry and wherever demonstration of products is required.
-For instance, they are used in decoration and furnishing and in selling jewellery, household appliances or sports goods.
-It is also important to note that 3D technologies are of keen interest to small and medium companies, as well as large businesses.
+For instance, they are used in decoration and furnishing and in selling jewelry, household appliances or sports goods.
+It is also important to note that 3D technologies are of keen interest for small and medium companies, as well as large businesses.

 The main obstacle for online retailers is that they need to create a large number of high-quality 3D images quite fast.
-Their catalogues contain a vast number of products and are being updated continuously.
-At the same time, production of 3D images should be at a reasonable cost.
-No one would pay, say, $200 per product for its 3D digitization, if the company needs them digitized at a rate of thousands of products per month.
+Their catalogs contain a vast number of products and are being constantly updated.
+At the same time, production of 3D images should be within a reasonable cost.
+No one would pay, say, $200 per product for its 3D digitization, if the company needs them digitized at a rate of thousands of products per month..

 The Ecosystem will be in high demand by businesses, as it gives the opportunity to purchase and sell 3D content with maximum security and acquire the necessary amount of high-quality content from professionals at the best price.